Conference Travel Grants

 Taiwan Study Grants

 For summer research and language study in Taiwan, please apply through the summer grants process, above.
-During the academic year, the Fairbank Center for Chinese Studies offers travel grants to support Harvard University graduate students to study in Taiwan for advanced language training or research.
+During the academic year, the Fairbank Center for Chinese Studies offers travel grants to support Harvard University graduate students and postdoctoral fellows to study in Taiwan for advanced language training or research.
 Most grants will be limited to support for roundtrip airfare.
 Preference is for study of Taiwan in the period after 1949 in humanities and social science disciplines, and in some cases research on imperial China.
 Eligible activities are: study at an academic institution in Taiwan, independent research, or attendance at academic meetings.
 Applications deadlines: August 15, November 15, and January 15.
 Application Form.
-Please submit applications to Associate Director Lydia Chen (email@example.com).
+Please submit applications to Lydia Chen (email@example.com).